tarwn/lessthandot-hugo/blogs/content/posts/2011-04-06-the-programmer-vs-the-developer.md

   - programmer

 ---
-We've been conditioned to accept the terms “Programmer, “Software Developer”, and “Software Engineer” as synonymous.
+We've been conditioned to accept the terms "Programmer, "Software Developer", and "Software Engineer" as synonymous.
 Want ads and internal job titles tell us so.
 When someone gets paid to fill a human-sized hole, they're going to use the most marketable term that can be attached to a three sentence description, so these terms are used almost interchangeably.
-We can't trust that a company hiring for a “Developer” actually needs the skills that make a “Developer” different from a “Programmer”.
+We can't trust that a company hiring for a "Developer" actually needs the skills that make a "Developer" different from a "Programmer".

-However, despite rampant misuse, the differences between the term “Developer” and “Programmer” still have value.
+However, despite rampant misuse, the differences between the term "Developer" and "Programmer" still have value.

 ## The Programmer vs. the Developer